pscholar/llm_structural_analyzer/README.md

 ## **A Robust Architecture For Complex Structural Analysis Tasks?**

-The tasks given here were relatively simple.
+- The tasks given here were relatively simple.
 However, it demonstrated that with an appropriate architecture; these LLMs can  be utilizied to write input data configuration files and scripts, calling API of existing structural analysis software to perform structural analysis.
+- This architecture automated analysis of a simply supported beam, which would rather take considerable user effort when using directly using an existing structural analysis software.
-The ability of these emerging LLMs should be tested more on complex structural design tasks, for which a more robust architecture would be required.
+- The performance of these emerging LLMs should be investigated more on complex structural design tasks, for which a more robust architecture would be required.